-12 ETHICAL HOMEWARE BRANDS YOU SHOULD BE SHOPPING WITH IN 2018
+12 ETHICAL HOMEWARE BRANDS YOU SHOULD BE SHOPPING WITH

 By Jo McCarthy - Interiors Editor

 The shift towards ethical and sustainable homeware is good news for those of us who want to make conscious choices about where we spend our hard earned cash.

 At it's most basic, something that is ethical is morally right or acceptable, and in homeware terms that means we are asking whether a product is detrimental to the environment or whether any person or animal was exploited during production.
 We are moving from fast-fashion and quick fixes in our home to buying less and buying better.

 We've rounded up 12 of our favourite ethical homeware brands that promote craft, longevity and great design.

 1. JOIN STORE LONDON

 Established by two sisters in south London, Join produce the most fabulously fragrant, handcrafted candles and room sprays using 100% vegan and cruelty-free ingredients.
 The packaging materials are all recycled and/ or recyclable where possible and the candles themselves are very long-lasting in an attempt to reduce mass consumption.
 Founder Jen explains: "Our work is inspired by the coast and countryside of our Cornish heritage.
 We pay our suppliers on time, partner with small businesses, support local events, and are passionate about collaborating to spread the word on ethical businesses."
 Follow Join on nstagram @joinstorelondon.

 TLM favourite: the Bay + Rosemary candle.
 It has a cult-following and is the perfect season-shifting fragrance for your home.
 Buy from Firain.com.

 2. WICKER AND WEFT